EDF Business Energy

 EDF Energy, one of the Big Six energy suppliers, provides business electricity and business gas tariffs backed by renewable sources.

-Supported by EDF Renewables, they operate wind farms and solar and nuclear power plants across the UK, contributing to the country’s low-carbon energy goals.
+Supported by EDF Renewables, they operate wind farms and solar and all of the UK’s nuclear power plants, contributing to the country’s low-carbon energy goals.

 This article offers an independent review of EDF business energy supplier products.
 We cover: